Bangkok·Temple Tours

 Must-See Panels

-Your guide will point out several panels that are considered the highlights:
+Your guide will point out the panels considered the highlights:

 The Battle Scenes — The depictions of the great battle between Rama's army and the demon forces of Tosakan are the most dramatic and detailed panels in the entire series.
 Thousands of figures in combat, rendered with extraordinary energy and precision.

-The Battle Scenes — thousands of warriors rendered in extraordinary detail across panels that have been painstakingly restored and repainted across multiple reigns since 1782.
+The Battle Scenes — thousands of warriors rendered in extraordinary detail across panels painstakingly restored and repainted across multiple reigns since 1782.

 Hanuman the Monkey General — Hanuman, the white monkey warrior and devoted servant of Rama, is the most beloved character in the Ramakien and one of the most important figures in Thai culture.
 The panels showing Hanuman's exploits — his incredible strength, his loyalty, his playful personality — are among the most detailed and expressive in the entire mural.